Nimauric/Mapler/README.md

 	<summary>Optional databases</summary>

    To run taxonomic assignment, both Kraken 2 (reads) and GTDB-Tk (bins) require external databases.
 If used, their path must be indicated in the configfile (kraken2db and gtdbtk_database).
-   If not already aviable, several Kraken 2 databases are aviable [here](https://benlangmead.github.io/aws-indexes/k2), to be chosen depending on targeted taxa and aviable disk space.
+   If not already available, several Kraken 2 databases are available [here](https://benlangmead.github.io/aws-indexes/k2), to be chosen depending on targeted taxa and available disk space.
 The GTDB-Tk reference data can be found [here](https://ecogenomics.github.io/GTDBTk/installing/index.html#installing-gtdbtk-reference-data).

 </details>